twin-bridges/ansible-ons/day2/jinja2/templates_ex1.md

     ntp1
     ntp2

-2. Add tasks to the play to use the standard ansible "X_config" modules to deploy the configurations to the devices.
+2. Add tasks to the play to use the standard Ansible "X_config" modules to deploy the configurations to the devices.

 3. Add tags to your Playbook such that the Playbook could be executed against one of the groups at a time (cisco, nxos, eos).